GLOBAL MARKETS-Global shares rally, bond yields fall after Fed decision

 * Sibanye and Stillwater Mining Company received written notification from Committee On Foreign Investment In United States (CFIUS)

 * Fed jolts by not tapering bond purchases * Bonds yields drop in Japan, Germany * Dollar lower vs euro * Emerging market stocks and currencies rally By Ryan Vlastelica NEW YORK, Sept 19 World shares rose and bond yields fell on Thursday, a day after the U.S. Federal Reserve unexpectedly held back on trimming its massive stimulus program.
 The Fed announced its decision before the close of U.S. markets on Wednesday, sending Wall Street to new highs.
-While Wall Street's major indexes showed little follow-through on Thursday, edging modestly lower, markets that were closed at the time of the statement -- including those in Europe and Asia -- surged.
+While Wall Street's major indexes showed little follow-through on Thursday, markets that were closed at the time of the statement -- including those in Europe and Asia -- surged.
 Investors celebrated the prospect of continued stimulus in the world's largest economy, even though the Fed said it was sticking with the current pace of bond purchases because of concerns about the strength of U.S. recovery.
 The Fed also cut its growth outlook for both 2013 and 2014.
-MSCI's world share index, which tracks equities in 45 countries, jumped 0.8 percent and hit a five-year high as large gains in Asian markets were followed by a 0.6 percent rise in European shares.
-The Dow Jones industrial average was down 46.15 points, or 0.29 percent, at 15,630.79.
-The Standard & Poor's 500 Index was down 4.51 points, or 0.26 percent, at 1,721.01.
-The Nasdaq Composite Index was up 0.52 point, or 0.01 percent, at 3,784.16.
+MSCI's world share index, which tracks equities in 45 countries, jumped 0.9 percent to a five-year high as large gains in Asian markets were followed by a 0.5 percent rise in European shares.
+The Dow Jones industrial average was down 24.61 points, or 0.16 percent, at 15,652.33.
+The Standard & Poor's 500 Index was down 1.49 points, or 0.09 percent, at 1,724.03.
+The Nasdaq Composite Index was up 1.54 points, or 0.04 percent, at 3,785.18.
 "After the substantial move yesterday and people digesting the fact that tapering is put on hold, I don't expect a big move today," said Ryan Detrick, senior technical strategist at Schaeffer's Investment Research in Cincinnati, Ohio.
 The chance that U.S. interest rates could stay low for longer was further raised after a White House official said that Janet Yellen, the Fed's vice chair and a noted policy dove, was the front-runner to take over the Fed when Ben Bernanke steps down in January.
 "The bottom line is that the (Fed) meant to send an extremely dovish message, not only through the lack of tapering, but also with its 2016 forecasts," analysts at Barclays wrote, adding that they now expected the first rate hike to occur in June 2015 rather than March 2015.
 The prospect of delayed rate hikes helped emerging markets, which have been suffering as higher yields in the developed world attracted much-needed foreign capital.
-The main emerging market stock index jumped 2.3 percent.
+The main emerging market stock index jumped 2.4 percent.
 The Turkish lira and Indian rupee leapt while Indonesia's main stock index climbed 4.7 percent.
 "Markets are thrilled, and much-needed reprieve for battered EM investors is on its way," said Frederic Neumann, co-head of Asian economics research at HSBC.
 "With Chinese data having turned up, and the Bank of Japan running at full speed, it looks like Asia might get its mojo back."
 Australian shares jumped 1.1 percent and Japan's Nikkei added 1.8 percent.
 FED PROTEST The Fed's decision to keep its asset buying at $85 billion a month was seen as a rebuff to the sharp rise in Treasury yields over recent months, which was proving a headwind for the housing market and the U.S. economy in general.
-Ten-year Treasury bonds were down 14/32, with the yield at 2.7409 percent.
+Ten-year Treasury bonds were down 9/32 in price, with the yield at 2.7244 percent.
 Overseas, Japanese debt yields dropped to four-month lows while in Europe German Bund yields fell as low as 1.827 percent after their biggest drop in over a year.
 Against a basket of currencies, the dollar was up slightly, recovering from earlier losses of more than 1 percent that took the index to its lowest level since February.
-The euro was flat at $1.3524, after rising 1.2 percent on Wednesday to its highest level in almost eight months.
-In the commodities market, Brent crude fell 1.5 percent to $108.99 per barrel, while U.S. crude futures slid 0.9 percent.
-Gold was up 0.6 percent, extending a 4.2 percent surge in Wednesday's session.
+The euro was flat at $1.3524, having already gained 1.2 percent on Wednesday to hit its highest level in almost eight months.
+In the commodities market, Brent crude fell 1.2 percent to $109.26 per barrel, while U.S. crude futures slid 0.9 percent.
+Gold was up 0.4 percent, extending a 4.2 percent surge in Wednesday's session.
 Oil prices dropped after Iran's president said his country was not seeking war with any other nation, helping unwind a risk premium and foster speculation of a recovery in oil exports to the West.

 * Sibanye and Stillwater Mining Company received written notification from Committee On Foreign Investment In United States (CFIUS)